crawfo/vba-midi-file/README.md

 Valid MIDI files are assumed.

-A Factory module is provided for the safe creation of all MIDI related objects.
+A Factory module is provided for the creation of all MIDI related objects.
 Most objects are immutable once created.

 To parse a MIDI file, call the Midi.ParseMidiFile function which will return a collection of tracks each containing MetaEvent, ChannelEvent, or SystemExclusiveEvent objects.